 - Theft will not be tolerated.
 We will contact law enforcement should the need arise.

 The location does not have a proper address, but it is relatively easy to find.
-It is about 5 minutes walking from the Haarlem NS train station.
+It is a 5 minute walk from the Haarlem NS train station.
 To find the location, follow these directions (or check the images listed further below):